andredelft/typora-tailwind-theme/README.md

 </article>
 ```

-**NB: This theme is still a work in progress**.
-Refer to the [issues page](https://github.com/andredelft/typora-tailwind-theme/issues) for a rundown of to-do's.

 ## Installation

 1. Go to the Typora theme folder (reachable via the settings menu: Appearance > Open theme folder)